Close Btn

 Model name Description

-Target plates Sample plate holder For ITO glass sample plate (Hudson Surface Technology)
+Target plates Adapter for glass sample plate For ITO glass sample plates (Hudson Surface Technology; HST)

 Multi-target plate For thick specimens